mrKallah/Red-Alert-2-arrow-to-wasd/README.md

 # Sources and use
 If you want to change, adapt or modify the sources provided in this project then I hereby grant anyone the permission to do so as long as I am sourced properly

+# DISCLAIMER
+This program modifies a file called wasd_search.log in the install directory of Red Alert 2, any other program that use the same name would not work as intended when this is running.

+I am not responsible for anything breaking if you install this, its tested on two systems of Windows 10 and it works on both.